Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Changes to the format of the yaml interface
 -------------------------------------------

-The first change to the yaml format is that now, at the root of the documents are three keys:
+The first change to the YAML format is that now, at the root of the documents are three keys:
 `model_type`, `global` and `steps`.
 - `model_type` details what kind of model is going to be used in the model.
-This used to be provided only through the CLI, but given that yaml files are very model specific we've decided to make this available thorugh the yaml file as well.
+This used to be provided only through the CLI, but given that YAML files are very model specific we've decided to make this available through the YAML file as well.
 - `global` is intended for any configuration for the model object itself, here you may override any default configuration for the components provided by your implementation
-- `steps` shouldcontain a list of function calles.
-In pre-v1 versions this used to be a dictionary but now it has become a list which removes the necessity for adding numbers to the end of funciton calls of the same name.
+- `steps` should contain a list of function calls.
+In pre-v1 versions this used to be a dictionary, but now it has become a list which removes the necessity for adding numbers to the end of function calls of the same name.
 You may prefix a component name for the step in a dotted manner to indicate the function should be called on that component instead of the model.
-In general any step listed here will correspond to a function on either the model or one of it's components.
+In general any step listed here will correspond to a function on either the model or one of its components.
 Any keys that are listed under a step will be provided to the function call as arguments.

-An example of a fictional wflow yaml file would be:
+An example of a fictional Wflow YAML file would be:

 ```yaml
 model_type: wflow